What Is Foot Pain?

 What Is the Treatment for Foot Pain?

 The treatment of foot pain depends on the precise cause.
 For example, gout can require medication or cortisone injection, while a fracture can require immobilization with casting.
+Surgery is the final option.

 What Home Remedies Treat and Relieve Foot Pain?